justdepie/justdepie/README.md

 Let me share some facts about myself.
 I am:

-- 👶 24 years old and I live in Greece.
+- 👶 25 years old and I live in Greece.
-- 👩‍💻 a Junior Data Scientist
+- 👩‍💻 a Junior Data Scientist/Analyst
-- 💗 passionate about Machine Learning and Arts.
+- 💗 passionate about anything Data and Arts.
 - 👄 a Language & History enthusiast.
 - 🔍 just a curious person seeking new knowledge